 (Plan) - Facility director will meet with the administrative staff of the facility on a weekly basis to identify any needs to be addressed by the governing body.
-Project director will then communicate weekly with the governing body during the weekly directors' meetings to communicate the appropriate facility information and seek governing body approval for any actions needed to be taken.
+Project director will then communicate weekly with the governing body during the weekly Monday morning Corporate call for approval for any actions needed to be taken.
 Project director will complete a quarterly board report to address facility progress and/or problem areas with the board for any needed board support or direction.
+(Target Date) 3-31-25